 DANIEL is a native of Baton Rouge, Louisiana and holds a degree in Theater Performance from Louisiana State University.
 In New York he has performed at Here, The Bridge Theater and Theatre 54 at Shetler Studios, the McKibbin Lofts in Bushwick, and an apartment on 145th street in a site specific production of The Glass Menagerie.
 He has directed works for FringeNYC, the Duct Tape and A Dream festival produced by Roots and Wings Theatrical, and The Barrow Street Theater's reading series.
 He has served as artistic director for Renegade Shakespeare Co. in Baton Rouge and Royal Jelly Entertainment in Brooklyn.

-CARALIE is a Talent Manager at Davis/Spylios Management in New York City representing actors in theater, film, and television.
+CARALIE is a technical recruiter at Flatiron School (a WeWork Company).
+Before entering into tech, she was a Talent Manager at Davis/Spylios Management in New York City representing actors in theater, film, and television.
 She has freelanced as a casting assistant and associate and served as Casting and Programs Director of the Off-Off Broadway Company Roots and Wings Theatrical.
 As a writer her plays have been produced in Tongue and Cheek’s Plus 1 Fall Festival, LSU’s Outworks Festival, Duct Tape and Dream Festival, Going to Tahiti Reading Series, and Artistic New Directions’ Go Solo Festival.
 As a performer she’s worked on multiple Off-Off Broadway shows as well as Swine Palace in Louisiana.
 She has a B.A. in Theatre Performance from LSU.